 How animals have benefitted from legacies to the AWF

-Through AWF legacy funding, new diagnostics and treatments have been developed in a range of painful and contagious treatments in cattle, sheep, and horses, and cats have benefitted from pioneering work into pain management.
-We have launched several research projects, which will be addressing lameness in sheep and cattle, and grass equine sickness in horses.
+AWF has used gifts like Colleen Macloed's to support research to develop new diagnostics and treatments for a range of painful conditions suffered by horses, cattle and sheep and cats have benefitted from pioneering work into pain management.
+Our latest research projects funded through legacy gifts are tackling lameness in sheep and cattle, and grass equine sickness in horses.

 Animal welfare teaching

-Legacies have been used to establish Animal Welfare Lectureships at three UK veterinary schools and now there is a framework for animal welfare teaching in all the UK veterinary schools which runs through all five years of undergraduate veterinary curriculum.
+Legacies have also been used to establish Animal Welfare lectureships at three UK veterinary schools and now there is a framework for animal welfare teaching in all the UK veterinary schools which runs through all five years of undergraduate veterinary curriculum.

-By leaving a legacy or bequest to the AWF you will be helping improve the health and welfare of many different types of animal across the UK and yet it will cost you nothing in your lifetime.
+By leaving a legacy or bequest to AWF you will be helping to improve the health and welfare of many different types of animal across the UK and yet it will cost you nothing in your lifetime.